skyssolutions/lynxchan/src/be/Readme.md

 * `bypassMode`(Number): mode used for bypass.
 0 means that it won`t be enabled.
 1 means that users caught in range bans, TOR users (if TOR is blocked) and users caught in proxy bans will be able to post if they get a bypass token.
 2 means that anyone will only be able to post if they get a bypass token.
 Defaults to 0.
 * `multiboardThreadCount`(Number): amount of threads to be displayed on the multi-board.
 If none is set, multi-board will not be enabled.
 * `concurrentRebuildMessages`(Number): maximum amount of concurrent rebuild queue messages being processed.
+* `rssDomain`: domain used on links on the RSS feeds.
+Defaults to ''.

 `db.json`: contains database connection information.
 * `address`: address of the database.